Reading signatures of supermassive binary black holes in pulsar timing array observations: Methods

-\textit{Methods.}--PTAs perform precision measurements of pulse arrival times from millisecond radio pulsars.
+PTAs perform precision measurements of pulse arrival times from millisecond radio pulsars.
 The likelihood of delays(-advances) $\bm{\delta t}$ for a vector of pulse arrival times $\bm{t}$ is modelled as a multivariate Gaussian distribution $\mathcal{L}(\bm{\delta t} | \bm{\theta})$, where $\bm{\theta}$ is a vector of parameters of models that describe the data.
 From Bayes' theorem, it follows that the posterior distribution of model parameters is $\mathcal{P}(\bm{\theta}|\bm{\delta t}) = \mathcal{Z}^{-1} \mathcal{L}(\bm{\delta t} | \bm{\theta}) \pi(\bm{\theta})$, where $\mathcal{Z}$ is Bayesian evidence, a fully-marginalised likelihood.
 The term $\pi(\bm{\theta})$ is called a prior probability distribution, a model of how likely it is to find a certain value of $\bm{\theta}$ in Nature.
 Model selection is performed by computing the ratio of $\mathcal{Z}$ for pairs of models, which is referred to as the Bayes factor.
 The Bayes factor is equal to the Bayesian odds ratio if both models are assumed to have equal prior odds.
 A form of the likelihood and the description of the standard analysis methodology can be found in~\cite{NG9_GWB}.
-Because the total PTA noise prior is a product of noise priors for every pulsar, PTA data will inform on the distribution of $\bm{\theta}$ in Nature.
-Our improved analysis introduces hyperparameters $\bm{\Lambda}$ to parametrise priors: $\pi(\bm{\theta}|\bm{\Lambda}) \pi(\bm{\Lambda})$.
-We then perform a numerical marginalisation over $\bm{\Lambda}$.
-For more details, please refer to the companion paper \cite{GoncharovSardana2024}.